EspressoSystems/HotShot/docs/main.md

 # Background

-PhaseLock is a hybrid, committee electing, Proof of Stake protocol for the partially synchronous model that exhibits optimistic responsiveness and linear communication footprint.
+Hotshot is a hybrid, committee electing, Proof of Stake protocol for the partially synchronous model that exhibits optimistic responsiveness and linear communication footprint.

-PhaseLock's construction borrows heavily from the construction of [Hotstuff](https://arxiv.org/abs/1803.05069) and [Algorand](https://people.csail.mit.edu/nickolai/papers/gilad-algorand-eprint.pdf), in many senses being a synthesis of Hotstuff's protocol with Algorand's sortition.
+Hotshot's construction borrows heavily from the construction of [Hotstuff](https://arxiv.org/abs/1803.05069) and [Algorand](https://people.csail.mit.edu/nickolai/papers/gilad-algorand-eprint.pdf), in many senses being a synthesis of Hotstuff's protocol with Algorand's sortition.

 # Protocol Overview

-PhaseLock comes in two variants, [Pipelined Phaselock](#pipelined) and [Sequential Phaselock](#sequential).
+Hotshot comes in two variants, [Pipelined Hotshot](#pipelined) and [Sequential Hotshot](#sequential).
-Sequential PhaseLock is the simpler of the two variants, and is the basal form, from which Pipelined PhaseLock is derived, so it will be discussed first.
+Sequential Hotshot is the simpler of the two variants, and is the basal form, from which Pipelined Hotshot is derived, so it will be discussed first.

 ## Basics

-The operation of PhaseLock is divided in to a sequence of discrete epoch, referred to as 'views'.
+The operation of Hotshot is divided in to a sequence of discrete epoch, referred to as 'views'.
 Each view is assigned an integer index (represented as a [`u64`]) starting with 0, which is monotonically increasing.